 Individual Therapy is the most popular form of therapy and can encompass different treatment styles.
-Clients are seen and treated in a one-on-one basis with a therapist.
-Individual therapy allows the therapist and client to focus on each other, building a rapport and working together to solve the client's issue.
+Clients are seen and treated on a one-on-one basis with a therapist.
+Individual therapy allows the therapist and client to build rapport and work together to develop an action plan that achieves the client's personal goals.

-Depending on the nature of your problem, Group Therapy can be an ideal choice for addressing your concerns.
+Depending on the nature of your challenge, Group Therapy can be an ideal choice for addressing your concerns.
 It involves one therapist who leads a group of 3 or more clients.
-Groups can be designed to target specific problems, or designed to focus more generally on improving social skills, or helping people deal with a range of issues such as anger, shyness, loneliness and low self-esteem.
+Groups can be designed to target specific problems, or designed to focus more generally on improving social skills, anger management, shyness, loneliness, and low self-esteem.
 Groups typically meet for an hour each week.
 Some may attend individual therapy in addition to groups, while others participate in groups only.
-See information about our specialty groups.
-Contact us to find out more.
+For more information on specialty groups, click here or contact us.

-Family Therapy is a type of mental health therapy designed to identify family patterns that contribute to a behavior disorder, and help family members break those habits.
+Family Therapy is designed to identify family patterns that contribute to a behavior disorder and help family members break those habits.
 It involves discussion and problem-solving sessions with the family.
-Some of these sessions may be as a group, in couples, or one on one.
+Some of these sessions may be as a group, in couples, or one-on-one.
 In family therapy, the web of interpersonal relationships is examined and, ideally, communication is strengthened within the family.

 We love what we do, and we want to help.
 Feel free to visit during normal business hours.

 2723 Foxcroft Rd, Ste 202B, Little Rock, AR 72227, US